 Employer-provided subsidies: Employers can cover up to $75 per month of their employees’ monthly commutes.
 This includes transit passes, employer-provided transit, or vanpool services.
 You can do any or all of those options.

 Employer-provided transit: Employers can provide free or low-cost options to employees for their commutes.
 This includes a bus, shuttle, or vanpool from an employee’s community to the office and vice versa.
-If employers choose to charge employees a fare for this service, the amount is dependant on the distance of the trip.
+If employers choose to charge employees a fare for this service, the amount is dependent on the distance of the trip.

 Alternative benefits: If an employer doesn’t offer any of the above options, they must propose alternative options.
 The proposed offerings must be submitted to and approved by the Air Pollution Control Officer (APCO).
 To qualify, employers must offer both a primary option and a secondary option.